In what area(s) would you be interested in volunteering?

 We have lots of options!

-But first, some notes about volunteering:
+But first, some notes about volunteering for youth theatre:

 For the safety of all performers and volunteers, everyone must follow the instructions of Scripps Theatre Arts Board Members at all times.